The self-similar evolution of stationary point processes via persistent homology: Proofs of limit theorems for balanced convex averaging sequences

-\emph{Second step.} We want to show that for sufficiently large $k,m$
+\emph{Second step.} We want to show that for sufficiently large $k,m$:

 In order to establish this, we investigate the scaling behavior of quermassintegrals $W_i(A_k)$ with the volume of $A_k$.
 For this purpose, we construct a tessellation made up from cubes.
-Using the $n$-dimensional lattice with $0<M\in\nn$ arbitrary
+Using the $n$-dimensional lattice